 Most healthy people don’t require treatment for toxoplasmosis, but there are antibiotics available to treat symptoms of acute toxoplasmosis and to prevent the spread of the disease to infants by an infected mother.

 "We are working to develop medicines to definitively cure all the forms of the infection, the active and dormant forms, and to make a vaccine to prevent it," McLeod said.
 "Our long-term goal has been to understand this disease in order to improve treatment and outcomes."

-Does T. gondii cause mental disorders?
+Does T. gondii cause mental disorders or other issues?

 Many studies have linked chronic Toxoplasma infection to psychiatric conditions, but researchers say there is not proof to confirm that T. gondii is the cause of them.

-A recent study by Stanley Medical Research Institute and Johns Hopkins University compared two previous unpublished surveys from 1982 and concluded that owning a cat in childhood is "more common in families in which the child later becomes seriously mentally ill.
+A study by Stanley Medical Research Institute and Johns Hopkins University compared two previous unpublished surveys from 1982 and concluded that owning a cat in childhood is "more common in families in which the child later becomes seriously mentally ill.
 If true, an explanatory mechanism may be Toxoplasma gondii."

-A second recent study from the Academic Medical Centre in Amsterdam analyzed 50 published studies and concluded that "findings suggest that T. gondii infection is associated with several psychiatric disorders."
+A second study from the Academic Medical Centre in Amsterdam analyzed 50 published studies and concluded that "findings suggest that T. gondii infection is associated with several psychiatric disorders."

 "Practically no people we work with have any sign of significant neurobehavioral problems such as schizophrenia, bipolar disorder, depression or suicide.
 If it happens, it must be very rare," said McLeod who cares for many persons with toxoplasmosis.
 "When it comes to mental disorders, it's very hard to say what came first.
 Maybe people who have the disease might be people who simply have more ways to contract Toxoplasma.
 An association does not mean there is a cause and effect."